alindeman/upgradingtorails4/text/02_upgrading.markdown

 Rails 4 *requires* at least Ruby 1.9.3.
-Attempting to run it on anything below 1.9.3 will either cause syntax errors to be raised before the application can even get started or cause the application to boot but raise various difficult-to-debug runtime errors.
+Attempting to run it on anything below 1.9.3 will either cause syntax errors to be raised before the application can even get started or cause the raise runtime errors after booting.

 If using [`rvm`](https://rvm.io/), installing Ruby 1.9.3 is straightforward: